 The Jazz & Soul Safari turns 10 this year and organisers are literally switching things up to celebrate the milestone.
 World-revered whisky Johnnie Walker is the new title sponsor, hence the event being renamed the Johnnie Walker Jazz & Soul Safari .

 In true celebratory spirit, the event that will take place on Saturday September 2 at the Lugogo Cricket Oval is also amplifying musically, with this year’s theme titled “Wear your dancing shoes.”
+Everyone going can’t wait to see what the event will look like in all its glory.
+Hopefully, they have all they need to make sure it goes off without a hitch, including checking out commercial party tents for sale for optimum coverage against any weather that may show up, as well as enough food and drink for everyone.

 “For the last nine years, we’ve explored American Contemporary Music.
 Jazz, funk and soul/R&B music.
 We’ve showcased some of the finest artists and musicians in these genres on our illustrious stage.
 American Contemporary Music has spawned off an incredible variety and amount of sub genres all across the world.
 Last year we included one of the most popular of those sub genres, Lovers Rock Reggae, for the very first time, and to celebrate the tenth anniversary milestone, we are featuring the global phenomenon that is Kizomba music,” Jazz Safari founder Tshaka Mayanja said.